Summer/Fall 2023 classes now enrolling! Visit our enrollment page for more information.

 Unlike many other fire-based A.A.S. degree programs that focus solely on technical certifications, MCC's degree is an academically based program that combines the basic fire academy technical training with upper-level courses addressing the challenges that modern fire departments face.

-Many of the A.A.S.: Fire Science Technology degree requirements are met upon successful completion of MCC's fire academy, as well as additional fire science and general education courses.
+Many of the requirements for the A.A.S. in Fire Science Technology degree are met upon successful completion of MCC's fire academy, as well as additional fire science and general education courses.

 All of MCC's Fire Science Technology courses are recognized by the Fire and Emergency Services Higher Education (FESHE) program and align with FESHE's Model Curriculum for core and non-core courses.